-- We will continue to practise our phonics and focus on digraphs (2 letter phonemes) and trigraphs (3 letter phonemes) to consolidate our learning.
-We will look at some alternatives for the long vowel sounds. - Continuing to improve pencil control formation of all pre-cursive lower case letters using 'Letter-join' and through discreet handwriting sessions - Blending and segmenting sounds in two syllable words e.g. bedroom, and in longer words e.g. float, secure - Writing sentences, including spelling common irregular words the, he, she, they, come, put etc - Reading and sharing books from well known, modern authors, discussing a range of stories and retelling stories in a variety of ways. - Developing their knowledge of fiction and non-fiction through guided reading sessions, library books and individual reading books.
+- We will continue to practise our phonics using the Little Wandle scheme.
+We will focus on digraphs (2 letter phonemes) and trigraphs (3 letter phonemes) to consolidate our learning.
+We will look at some alternatives for the long vowel sounds. - Continuing to improve pencil control formation of all pre-cursive lower case letters using 'Letter-join' and through discreet handwriting sessions. - Blending and segmenting sounds in two syllable words e.g. bedroom and in longer words e.g. float, secure and also reading words with double letters e.g. ladder. - Writing sentences, including spelling common irregular words the, he, she, they, come, put etc. - Reading and sharing books from well known, modern authors, discussing a range of stories and retelling stories in a variety of ways. - Developing their knowledge of fiction and non-fiction through guided reading sessions, library books and individual reading books.

-- Re-read group reading books at home and discuss content. - Listen to your child practise reading their individual reading book at home - Read and discuss Collins eBooks - Encourage sound use when reading unknown words in books or sight vocabulary but remember not all English words are phonetic so don't use their phonics for sight words (words such as you, said, are) - Regularly practice sight vocabulary ('tricky' word list on coloured paper) and Word Box lists (in purple books).
-Little and often is the key to helping your child to progress.
+- Re-read group reading books at home and discuss content. - Listen to your child practise reading their individual reading book at home. - Encourage blending sounds when reading unknown words and recognising and reading on sight 'tricky words' (in blue books) but remember not all English words are phonetic so children don't use their phonics for sight words (words such as you, said, are). - Regularly practise sight vocabulary ('tricky' word list in blue books) Little and often is the key to helping your child to progress.